itrocks-ts/template/README.md

 </div>
 ```

+The path prefix defines how the file location is resolved:
+- `./` refers to the directory of the current template file
+- `../` refers to the parent directory of the current template file
+- `/` refers to the root of the current project (not the filesystem root)

 The default contextual data is the one in the current scope.

 You can pass parent or sub-data to your included template as an alternative context: